renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 | 4 → 5  | 1200 Shifts (about 5 years) | Profession check at -30 |

 Note that *changing your wealth-level* and *working for income* are two separate jobs.
-You'll need to juggle both of them—possibly by accepting a lower level of lifestyle than you're used to—while you're trying to gain a wealth level (building up wealth requires sacrifices, like long working hours and skipped meals).
+You'll need to juggle both of them — possibly by accepting a lower level of lifestyle than you're used to — while you're trying to gain a wealth level (building up wealth requires sacrifices, like long working hours and skipped meals).

-Alternatively, you might *acquire* wealth that you can use to improve your circumstances—this is slightly more common for the kind of characters that often have fantastic adventures (and *survive* them).
+Alternatively, you might *acquire* wealth that you can use to improve your circumstances — this is slightly more common for the kind of characters that often have fantastic adventures (and *survive* them).
 If you acquire *trade goods*, *investment* or a *large amount of cash*, you can *expend* them to make the process of advancing a wealth level easier.

 For each higher-level *asset* (a trade good, investment or large amount of cash) you expend, you reduce the duration of the Job by a third, and you gain a +20 bonus on your check.